tangledbytes/pdf-reader/README.md

 How to use:
 1. Make sure the PDF is in Docs folder of this web application
-2. Choose file from the input option given below
+2. Choose file from the input option given
 3. Submit it!

 You are ready to use the viewer!